 - The index adjustments of earnings-related and national pensions are waived for this year.

-- The increment to an earnings-related pension extends.
+- The unemployment supplement becomes an increment to earnings-related pension with extended coverage.
 It now applies not only to periods of the unemployment allowance but also to periods of adult education and rehabilitation benefits.

 - In the earnings-related pension scheme, the Act on Employee’s Pension Contribution comes into force.
 The change in the contribution now reduces the TEL index.